larkinmaxim/RepoSetupandUpdate/README.md

 4. **TEST Repository Setup** - Clone and configure Test/Acceptance environment
 5. **PROD Repository Setup** - Clone and configure Production environment

-⚠️ **Important:** Steps 3, 4, and 5 can each take up to 20 minutes due to the large size of the repositories being cloned.
+⚡ **Performance:** Steps 3, 4, and 5 use shallow cloning (--depth 1) to download only the latest commit.
+This makes cloning much faster (typically 2-5 minutes) and more reliable on unstable internet connections.

 Additionally, there's a daily update script that automatically pulls the latest changes from all environments.